-Joining the military is a big commitment - by both you and the military.
-This commitment is not to be taken lightly.
-Most first-term enlistments require a commitment to four years active and two years inactive (IRR).
-But the services also offer programs with two-, three- and six-year active duty or reserve enlistments.
-It depends upon the service and the job that you want.
+Joining the military is a big commitment, not to be taken lightly.
+Most first-term enlistments require a commitment to four years of active duty and two years of inactive (Individual Ready Reserve, or IRR).
+But the services also offer programs with two-, three- and six-year active-duty or reserve enlistments.
+It depends upon the service and the job you want.

-1. Get it in writing.
-Upon enlisting you sign an enlistment contract.
-This contract determines your initial commitment, bonuses, job training guarantees and other incentives; make sure it's right.
+Upon enlisting, you sign an enlistment contract that determines your initial commitment, bonuses, job training guarantees and other incentives.
+Make sure it's right.

-2. Training commitments.
 The military offers a variety of advanced training programs.
-Some of these programs require additional service commitments.
-Some commitments run simultaneously with existing commitments; some require additional active duty time.
+Some require additional service commitments, which may run simultaneously with existing obligations.
+Some require additional active-duty time.

-4. Re-enlistment.
 You will have plenty of opportunities to extend your stay in the military.
-Services offer an additional bonus to people who re-enlist with high-demand skills.
-The re-enlistment commitment will also vary with the size of the bonus.
+Services offer an additional bonus to people who reenlist with high-demand skills.
+The reenlistment commitment will vary with the size of the bonus.

-6. Getting out of your commitment.
 Getting out of a contract is difficult.
-The amount of difficulty varies with the needs of the nation and the availability of talent in your chosen career field.
-Simply put - you should plan on fulfilling any commitment you make.
+The degree of difficulty varies with the needs of the nation and the availability of talent in your chosen career field.
+Simply put, plan on fulfilling your commitment.

-7. Commitment phobia.
 You can serve your country without making any full-time commitment and receive many of the same benefits.
-In the Reserves and National Guard, your obligation is generally one weekend a month, plus two weeks of active duty a year.
+In the Reserve and National Guard, your obligation is generally one weekend a month, plus two weeks of active duty a year.

-Bonus Tip: the one-year trial plan.
-Both the Army Guard and Air National Guard offer the "Try-One" enlistment option to active duty veterans and all prior service individuals who are joining the Guard for the first time.
+The Army Guard and Air National Guard offer the "Try-One" enlistment option to active-duty veterans and all prior service individuals who are joining the Guard for the first time.
 This program lets you try the Guard for one year without additional commitment.